Lesson Ten: The Rule of Thirds

 The Rule of Thirds isn’t so much a rule as it is a guideline, which really just means that you can take it or leave it according to your own creative preference.
 Some photographers swear by the Rule of Thirds, while others avoid it like the plague.
 It’s a good technique to know how to use, which also makes it easier to break.

-Where (or, in what instances) should I break the Rule of Thirds?
+Where should I break the Rule of Thirds?

 Like the saying goes: rules are meant to be broken.
 The Rule of Thirds is no different.